 The High Level Models Pannier chassis kit, intended to go under the Bachmann body, is designed to be built with either rigid axles or using the supplied compensation beams (on the centre and rear axles, with a rocking front axle).
 This article describes an alternative suspension – the fitting of a CSB.

 Fitting a CSB to a High Level Models Pannier chassis

 by Mike Smith

 pictures by Mike Smith, James Moorhouse and Russ Elliott

 This article is a slightly expanded version of the one first appearing in Scalefour News 182, and includes some additional pictures of James Moorhouse's CSB Pannier.

-The chosen fulcrum plot was marked on the mainframe, with the rigid axle holes etch parts intact, using line 'C' of the High Level Models CSB jig.
+The was marked on the mainframe, with the rigid axle holes etch parts intact, using line 'C' of the High Level Models CSB jig.
 Line 'C' of the CSB jig was chosen, as this seemed the easiest, but line 'B' is an alternative viable option.